Enhanced indexing

 In finance, enhanced indexing is any indexing strategy employed with the intention of outperforming strict indexing.
 Enhanced indexing attempts to generate modest excess returns compared to traditional index funds and other passive management techniques.

 Features

 Enhanced indexing combines elements of passive management and active management.

-Enhanced indexing resembles passive management because enhanced index managers cannot (in principle) deviate significantly from commercially available indices which are derived from statistical bureaus like Standard & Poor's or The Frank Russell Company.
+Enhanced indexing resembles passive management because enhanced index managers cannot (in principle) deviate significantly from commercially available indices which are derived from statistical bureaus like S&P Dow Jones Indices or FTSE Russell.
 Enhanced indexing strategies usually have low turnover and lower fees than actively managed portfolios.

 However, enhanced indexing partially resembles active management because it allows managers the latitude to deviate from an underlying index.
 These deviations can be used to minimize transaction costs and turnover, or to maximize tax efficiency.

 Strategies

 Enhanced indexing comprises a wide range of strategies: